ian-bird/scheme-type-inf/readme.md

 ```

 In this case, two valid type signatures are generated, to account for
 the valid possible types for seq.
-This format was seleected since it
+This format was selected since it
 allows for easier checking of arguments and extension of the type checker in the future.

 # Plans